 Shredded sweet potatoes make up the crust of this egg white casserole.
 After I peel and wash the potatoes, I use my food processor with the shredding attachment and the job is done in literally 30 seconds.
 If you don’t have a food processor or you’re in the mood for a workout, you could use a box grater (I have this one and have no complaints about it).
 A third alternative is your spiralizer if you have one (I have this one – I’ve tried three and it’s my favorite).
 I’d use the smallest blade and then give the sweet potato noodles a quick chop with your knife to shorten the noodles.

-You could easily adapt this to use different vegetables or even a different type of meat (ham would be good!).
+You could easily adapt this recipe to use different vegetables or even a different type of meat (ham would be good!).
 You could also add bacon or turkey bacon.
 It would be great vegetarian as well, with extra vegetables.
 We love spinach, but broccoli would be great too.
 I’ve made it with mushrooms and it comes out fantastic.
 The sky is the limit!